 Many Gillespies throughout the world, incorrectly, believe that they descend from The Rev. George Gillespie of Scotland 1613 - 1648 of Kirkcaldy Kirk.
 So many Gillespies want to believe that this man is their ancestor that we now joke that sand fleas on Mars probably claim that Ol' Rev. George Gillespie is their ancestor.
 If you believe he is your direct ancestor we have a bridge to sell you, but don't feel bad as a lot of us "bought" that bridge before you.

 Our DNA project has proven that there are many separate and completely unrelated Gillespie lines (different haplogroups I1, I2, R-U106, R-L21, R-M222 to name a few) that believed they were descendants of this Rev. George Gillespie.
 As those Gillespie lines are not related to each other - proven by Y-DNA results - they cannot all descend from one male Gillespie line.
-Unfortunately as of 2018, our project has been unable to locate a documented male Gillespie descendant of Rev. George Gillespie and we do not have funds or permission to exhume the remains of Rev. George Gillespie for DNA testing.
+Unfortunately as of 2022, our project has been unable to locate a documented male Gillespie descendant of Rev. George Gillespie and we do not have funds or permission to exhume the remains of Rev. George Gillespie for DNA testing.
 We do not have a DNA sample of this Gillespie line.
 We are still hopeful, but worry that this line may have daughtered or died out.
-Rev. George Gillespie and his father Rev. John Gillespie are believed to be buried under the floor of the Kirkcaldy Kirk.
+Rev. George Gillespie and his father Rev. John Gillespie are believed to be buried under the stone floor of the Kirkcaldy Kirk.
 The Kirk is now serving as a community center and many items related to Rev. George Gillespie have been removed.
 There is a genealogy posted at the Kirk for Rev. George Gillespie that contains undocumented, and we believe, inaccurate/outdated, information leading to Gillespie descendants in the USA, provided some years ago by researchers from the USA.

 The Impossible Ancestor #2 is James Gillespie and Elizabeth Riddle.